 - Don't drink your calories (soda, fruit juices, etc).
 Artificially sweetened drinks have an adverse effect on health.

-There are significant benefits to having a high-fat, low-carb diet.
-HFLC diets recommended by experts (such as Dr Ben Bikman, Dr Sarah Hallberg, Dr Paul Mason) contradict government dietary recommendations to maintain healthy, lean body mass.
+There are significant benefits to having a low-carb, high-fat diet.
+LCHF diets recommended by experts (such as Dr Ben Bikman, Dr Sarah Hallberg, Dr Paul Mason) contradict government dietary recommendations to maintain healthy, lean body mass.
 This is my understanding of a good high fat, low carb diet:

 - Minimize the consumption of carbohydrates (approximately < 50g/day) and ensure that those carbohydrates have a low glycemic index.